Advertisement

 Related Article: Ensuring data privacy & protection in Nigeria

 Dr. Hammajam Adamu, Head of Research for Nigeria Data Protection Commission, emphasized the need for all Nigerians, especially women, to prioritize data privacy.
 He highlighted the increased visibility of women online and the potential exploitation of pictures and impersonation.
-Adamu affirmed the commitment of the commission to enforce data protection laws and hold perpetrators accountable.
+Adamu affirmed the commitment of the commission to enforce Data Protection laws and hold perpetrators accountable.
 The consequences of insufficient awareness extend beyond personal security to encompass professional and emotional well-being.
 The government, industry stakeholders, and individuals alike must collaborate to address this pressing issue through education, policy development, and stringent enforcement measures.
-Only through a collective effort can Nigeria mitigate the growing threats posed by the digital age and protect its citizens in the ever-evolving landscape of cyberspace.
+Only through a collective effort can Nigeria mitigate the growing threats posed by the Digital Age and protect its citizens in the ever-evolving landscape of cyberspace.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.